“Can content marketing drive sales?”

 How you implement the content marketing funnel depends on your goals.

-If you’re just getting started or need traffic, you’ll need a mix of top and middle content.
-On the other hand if you’re already getting enough traffic, a mix of middle and bottom stage content will get you conversions.
+If you’re just getting started or need traffic, you’ll need a mix of top and middle of the funnel content.
+On the other hand if you’re already getting traffic, a mix of middle and bottom stage content will get you conversions.